HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Alternatively, get help, and free boiler repair or installation quotes here.

-And, if you’re thinking about a replacement boiler, we’d recommend WarmZilla.
+And, if you’re thinking about a replacement boiler, we’d recommend Heatable.
 They fit Worcester boilers for a similar price as a local installer would charge for a Vokera.
-They come with a warranty of up to 10-years, and you can get your price using this clickable form.
+They come with a warranty of up to 10-years, and you can get your fixed price on screen in less that 90 seconds.